k-fleck-01/Apollon22-LF-01/README.md

 4. The project can then be run interactively by running the 'sim' executable <br>
    `./sim` <br>
     which, by default, uses the macro run.mac as input.
+To run in batch mode, the macro can be supplied as an argument
+    `./sim run.mac` <br>

 ## Post-Processing